hashplex/Lightning/README.md

 The user interface currently consists of RPC calls to the /local endpoint.
 It should be easy to stick a HTML wallet-like user interface on as well, and/or a lightning-qt could be developed.
 These GUIs would likely talk to lightningd over the aforementiond local RPC interface.

 This project is in its infancy.
 The current implementation is very naive (trusting, slow, unsecured).
 The next step is to write an implementation which removes these limitations.
 This project aims to be a testbed to facilitate experimentation with micropayment channels and routing in a fully realized system with integration tests able to validate the whole stack at once.
-This is in contrast to Rusty Russell's work at [Blockstream](https://github.com/ElementsProject/lightning), where communication, persistence, and user interface questions are currently sidestepped.

 Testing
 -------